 A software error is an error that causes a website, webshop, app, or any other software to suddenly not work or behave strangely in some situations.
 This usually happens because of a bug in the code, or because an external system is not working as expected.

 Software errors can be very frustrating because they often occur at the most inconvenient times, and in unexpected corners of your system.

-Typically, errors occur because the programmer:
+Typically, errors occur because the software developer: